sheki/parse-blog/content/note/books.md

 * The Source Of Self-Regard: Selected Essays, Speeches, And Meditations
 * The Worldly Philosophers: The Lives, Times And Ideas Of The Great Economic Thinkers, Seventh Edition - TLDR Economics
 * Jerks and other Philosophical Misadventures
+* Edith hall Aristotle
+* How to be a Stoic